Banata

 case "user.created":

-// Sync new user to your CRM, analytics, etc.
+// Sync the new user to your CRM or analytics platform

 await syncUserToCRM(event.data);